se-for-sci/se-for-sci.github.io/content/week01_intro/python_setup.md

 - `poetry` - The first major attempt to make a modern package manager.
-It's become a bit too opinionated in some areas, like it is the only one to force you to use it's build-backend, and is behind on following standards.
+It's become a bit too opinionated in some areas, like it is the only one to force you to use its build-backend, and is behind on following standards.
 - `pdm`: A mostly drop-in replacement for poetry that is more flexible and follows standards better.
 It can also do things like install Python for you.
-- `hatch`: The only tool in this list that can do multiple environments properly (uv might later), but also the only one to not have built-in locking yet.
+- `hatch`: The only tool in this list that can do multiple environments properly (uv might support this later), but also the only one to not have built-in locking yet.
 - `uv` - The most interesting new tool, it will be covered in depth below.

 Each tool has strengths and drawbacks.
 Before uv, the best tool for projects